alliecatowo/zmk-sofle/README.md

 1. Fork this repository
 2. Edit `config/alliecat_keeb.keymap` to customize your layout
+3. Run `./scripts/setup-local-build.sh` to set up the ZMK workspace and fetch modules
-3. Push changes to trigger automatic builds
+4. Push changes to trigger automatic builds
-4. Download firmware from Actions tab
+5. Download firmware from Actions tab

 ### Option 3: Manual Build Triggers